greyscalepress/map-of-floss/NOTES.markdown

 * AbiWord
 * gedit
 * Konqueror
-* LyX - founder is german
+* LyX - founder is German
 * Pidgin - "The program was originally written by Mark Spencer, an Auburn University sophomore, as an emulation of AOL's IM program AOL Instant Messenger on Linux using the GTK+ toolkit"
-* JACK - main programmer Paul Davis is British, but based in the US since 1989.
+* JACK - main programmer Paul Davis is British, based in the US since 1989.
 * Csound - "Csound was originally written at MIT by Barry Vercoe, based on his earlier system called Music 11, which in its turn followed the MUSIC-N model initiated by Max Mathews at the Bell Labs.
-Its development continued throughout the 1990s and 2000s, led by John ffitch at the University of Bath. "
+Its development continued throughout the 1990s and 2000s, led by John ffitch at the University of Bath."

-*
+## Credits & Thanks

+Help in completing this list was provided by: Dimitris Andreadis (@dandreadis), ...

 ****